Child Custody Lawyer in Orlando

 How Florida Courts Determine Child Custody

-• Any evidence of child abuse or neglect
+- Any substantiated evidence of abuse or neglect

 Your Path to A Fresh Start